 Is whey protein powder safe for senior citizens?

-Yes, these powders are safe to help senior citizens increase their protein consumption.
+Yes, the best protein powders for seniors are safe.
 The only potential issue the elderly can encounter with whey protein shakes is slight stomach discomfort.

 If a senior citizen doesn’t respond well to whey protein concentrate or isolate, consider switching to plant-based proteins.
 For instance, switching from whey protein to pea protein could improve stomach issues.